AhmadAbuarab/HRS/README.md

 # HRS
 * HR system
-* API for a small HR system, where job applicants can register as potential candidates and upload their resumes, and HR managers can log in and see the list of candidates and download their resumes.
+* Simple API for a small HR system.

 ### Authintication

-To use this application you can select Authorization tab in postman -> authorization type : Basic Auth
+To use this application you can select -> Authorization tab in postman -> authorization type : Basic Auth
 * User : admin
 * Password : password